brennanaba/ABlooper/README.md

 confidence_score = pred.decoy_diversity
 ```

-I have been made aware that ABlooper will ocasionally generate abnormal geometries.
-To fix this, and to generate side-chains you can do (Only works if you have PyRosetta installed):
+I have been made aware that ABlooper will occasionally generate abnormal geometries.
+To fix this, and to generate side-chains you can do (Only works if you have PyRosetta or OpenMM installed):

 ```bash
 $ ABlooper my_antibody_model.pdb --output ABlooper_model.pdb --side_chains
 ```

+As a default this will use OpenMM if it is installed.

 ## Citing this work